Logitech G PRO X Superlight 2

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Compared: weight and software Can Buy or Not described the Superlight 2 as heavier than the cheaper Harpe Ace but stronger on software.
+• Compared: weight versus software quality The reviewer says the Superlight 2 is heavier than the cheaper Asus ROG Harpe Ace but has better software.

 Feature Scorecards